anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 `$ sudo docker run -i -t ubuntu /bin/bash`

-^A lot of things happened here, we can check each piece.
+^ A lot happens here, so we will break it down.
 First, we told Docker to run a command using docker run.

-^We passed it two command line flags: -i, which keeps STDIN open from the container, and -t, which tells Docker to assign a pseudo-tty to the container.
-This line is the base configuration needed to create a container with which we plan to interact on the command line ratherthan run as a daemonized service.
+^ We passed it two command line flags:
+-i, which keeps STDIN open from the container
+-t, which tells Docker to assign a pseudo-tty to the container.

+^ This line is the base configuration needed to create a container with which we plan to interact on the command line ratherthan run as a daemonized service.

 ^Next, we told Docker to use the image ubuntu to create the container, provided by the Docker Hub Registry. which image to use to create a container, in this case the ubuntu image.
 You can use other similar base images (fedora, debian, centos, etc) as a basis for building your own images.